RemiAllio/MitoFinder/README.md

 ### Creating a compatible FASTA file

-Because tbl2asn requires the FASTA file to contain informations associated with the data, we wrote a script to create a FASTA file containing the mitochondrial contig(s) found by MitoFinder for each species (Seq_ID) with the associated information.
+Because tbl2asn requires the FASTA file to contain information associated with the data, we wrote a script to create a FASTA file containing the mitochondrial contig(s) found by MitoFinder for each species (Seq_ID) with the associated information.
 This script and the associated example files can be found in the MitoFinder directory named "NCBI_submission".

 #### INPUT
 - [x] index_file.csv				A CSV file (comma-delimited table) containing the metadata information.

 The headers of the index file are as follows:
-Directory path, Seq ID, organism, location, mgcode, SRA Run1, SRA Run2, keywords ...
+Directory path, Seq ID, organism, location, mgcode, SRA, keywords ...

 The first two columns are mandatory and the names cannot be changed but you can complete the index file with the different [source modifiers](https://www.ncbi.nlm.nih.gov/Sequin/modifiers.html) of NCBI by adding columns in the index file.
-NOTE: SRA Run1 = SRRXXXXXXXX1 (corresponding to SRRXXXXXXXX.1); SRA Run2 = SRRXXXXXXXX2.
-These columns could be left empty if your mitogenome is not associated with a particular SRA accession.
-However, if you use them, these two column names cannot be changed!

 The directory path correponds to the path where the [Seq_ID]_mtDNA_contig.fasta file, or [Seq_ID]_mtDNA_contig_\*.fasta files if you have several contigs for the same individual, could be found.
 If left blank, the script will search for the contig in the directory where you run the script from (./).